emqx/emqx-docs/en_US/getting-started/getting-started.md

 EMQX is the world’s most scalable and reliable MQTT messaging platform that can help you to connect, move and process your business data reliably in real-time.
 With this all-in-one MQTT platform, you can easily build your Internet of Things (IoT) applications with significant business impacts.

-This chapter will give you a tour of how to download and install EMQX and how to test the connecting and messaging services with our built-in WebSocket tool.
+This chapter gives you a tour of how to download and install EMQX and how to test the connecting and messaging services with our built-in WebSocket tool.

 ::: tip
 Besides the deployment methods introduced in this quickstart guide, you are also welcome to try our [EMQX Cloud](https://www.emqx.com/en/cloud), a fully managed MQTT service for IoT.
-You will only need to [register for an account](https://www.emqx.com/en/signup?continue=https://www.emqx.com/en/cloud) before you can start your MQTT services and connect your IoT devices to any cloud with zero need for infrastructure maintenance.
+You only need to [register for an account](https://www.emqx.com/en/signup?continue=https://www.emqx.com/en/cloud) before you can start your MQTT services and connect your IoT devices to any cloud with zero need for infrastructure maintenance.
 :::

 {% emqxce %}

 ## Select your EMQX edition

-EMQX is available in open source and Enterprise editions, you may click the link below to download the edition as your business needs.
+EMQX is available in Open Source and Enterprise editions, you may click the link below to download the edition as your business needs.

 - [Open source edition](https://www.emqx.com/en/try?product=broker)
 - [Enterprise edition](https://www.emqx.com/en/try?product=enterprise)

 :::: tabs type:card

-::: tab EMQX open source edition
+::: tab EMQX Open Source edition
 The world's most scalable distributed MQTT broker with a high-performance real-time message processing engine, powering event streaming for IoT devices at a massive scale.

 - Fully open-sourced under APL 2.0